 e-Budde is available to Troop Cookie Managers and 01 Troop Leaders (viewing only).
-Log in using your email address and the temporary password on the cover of your TCM Manual.
-NEW for this year, everyone must login using the new Temporary Password, answer 4 security questions and then re-set to a new password.
-Make sure to do this before January 4th so that you will be able to view the Council Booth sites before they are made live on January 11th at 7am.
+Log in using your personal email address and the temporary password on the cover of your TCM Manual (9451@RahRah).
+Everyone must login using the new Temporary Password, answer 4 security questions and then re-set to a new password.

 Cookie Booth Sales are a simple way to increase sales by reaching customers who are not at home when girls take orders or sell door-to-door.
 There are three types of Cookie Booth Sites.
 A troop may choose to participate in any or all of these: LOCAL BOOTHS, RAILROAD COOKIE BOOTHS, COUNCIL BOOTHS.
 Cookies for all types of Booth Sales may be picked up at our Council Cookie Cupboard.

 Need Help?
 Here's how to Build a Better Booth!

 Want more booths?
 Find out about the Cookie Booth Brigade!

 Local Cookie Booths can be arranged by Association Cookie Chairs or even the Troop Leader or Cookie Troop Mgr.
 They can take place at supermarkets, shopping plazas, car wash, hardware stores, places of worship etc. within your Association.

 TO ARRANGE A LOCAL COOKIE BOOTH:

 Contact your Association Cookie Chair (ACC) to request a Local Booth.
 Your ACC will keep a schedule of local booth sales.
 Requests should include Troop number, date, time, location requested, name and phone of adult responsible.
 You may hold a LOCAL BOOTH in another Association only with permission of your ACC.